nixn/pdns-etcd3/README.md

 `prefix` is optional and is empty by default.

 `timeout` is optional and defaults to 2 seconds.
-The value can be anything parseable by [`time.ParseDuration`](https://golang.org/pkg/time/#ParseDuration), but only positive values.
+The value must be a positive integer, given in milliseconds.

 ### ETCD structure